 A policy like this may also feed into reducing the gender pay gap.
 Despite there having been equal pay legislation for over 45 years, females are paid 18% less than their male counterparts, on average.
 The reasons for this are complex, but one of them could be described as the “motherhood penalty”.

 This involves all the challenges that a mother may face on their return to work after having a baby: the time away from the workplace (which may extend far beyond maternity leave), juggling childcare, and breast feeding, among others.

-The government has been bringing in more proactive measures to try and reduce the gender pay gap.
-In April, gender pay cap reporting was introduced for large companies.
+The government has been bringing in more proactive measures to try and reduce the gender pay gap and gender pay cap reporting has been introduced for large companies.
 Where a gap exists, they may wish to explain it publicly.
 Policies that support breast feeding could be helpful in closing the gender pay gap and in showing that a company is taking the issue seriously.

 A maternity manifesto

 Charity Maternity Action published a Manifesto of its own called Protect Maternity Rights.
 In it, they called for the retention rates of pregnant women to be included in gender pay gap reporting, and for it to become a legal right for women in the UK to breastfeed in the work place.

 They stated that the UK is one of the few places in the world not to provide a statutory right to breastfeed upon a return to work.
 They cite the US, where employers must provide women with private facilities and a reasonable time away to express milk.